ovity/octotree/README.md

 ## Contribution
 There are several improvements that can be made to Octotree.
 Contribution is very welcome.

-- [ ] Pjax when navigating among code files, like GitHub does natively
 - [ ] Hide sidebar when navigating to non-code pages like Issues, PRs...
 - [ ] Make the width of the sidebar resizable
 - [ ] Allow users to enter access token any time (i.e. a new button?)